BakhtinArtem/carRentCPP/README.md

 - Logout option

 ## Start
 User and Client executable files can be generating using make command.
+CarRentalClient.exe can be used for starting new instance of client and CarRentalServer.exe for instantiating new server.
+Server can hold mutliply clients, but the server can be created only once.